 We are all treaty people.

-After extensive discussion and research, Brantford PRIDE has decided that, as of April 2017, formal police participation in Pride events and festivities will no longer be permitted.
+Brantford Pride is committed to centering the voices and lived experiences of those who are most marginalized in our communities.
+After much reflection, feedback and discussion, the Brantford Pride Committee will continue with our request of no formal police participation in Pride festivities and events for 2018.
 We ask that no formal uniform, banners, flags or any other representation of Police or RCMP be present during Pride events throughout the year.
 We strongly encourage individual officers to be present during Pride events as members of the community or as allies, but without police representation.
+We would like to formally thank the police officers in our community who attended Brantford Pride in 2017, and respected our request of no uniforms, signage or weapons – we are incredibly grateful for your attendance and support.

 We stand in solidarity with Black Lives Matter Toronto, Toronto Pride and other Pride committees throughout Turtle Island who are actively challenging racism, colonialism and cis-normativity, and thus creating a safe(r) environment for all members of 2SLGBTQ+ communities.